Looking to book a day trip from Mexico City?

 Looking to go off the beaten path near Mexico City?
 Look no further than Tepoztlan in the state of Morelos, located about an hour from Mexico City.
 The mountain town of Tepoztlan is one of Mexico’s 130 or so pueblos magicos (magic towns).

-Tepoztlan is one of the spiritual epicenters of Central Mexico, and many visit for a day trip, or weekend wellness getaway.
-Here, you’ll find many beautiful spa resorts, like Hotel Boutique Casa Fernanda, Hotel Amomoxtli and Hotel Posada Del Tepozteco, the best hotels in Tepoztlan.
+Tepoztlan is one of the spiritual epicenters of Mexico, and many visit for weekend wellness getaway to experience a temazcal ceremony.
+If you stay overnight, these beautiful spa resorts — Hotel Boutique Casa Fernanda, Hotel Amomoxtli and Hotel Posada Del Tepozteco — are the best hotels in Tepoztlan.

 Things to do in Tepoztlan